 - You must be aware of your own injunctions, permissions, and drivers.

-- You must become a detective of yourself and how you operate.
+- You must become a detective of yourself and how you operate and what motivates you.

 The goal is autonomy

 Being autonomous is to be free from your script and free from injunctions that are no longer appropriate as much as possible.

 Dr. Eric Berne, the founder of Transactional Analysis, has described an autonomous adult as "a person who is able to solve problems in the here and now without drama."

 Imagine how much less upset and reactive to the problems we all face we would be if we were more autonomous.

 Question: What insights did you become aware of after reading this blog post?